sitron/lst/README.md

 * `sudo pip install -r https://raw.github.com/sitron/lst/master/requirements.txt`
 * copy the [.lst-secret_dist.yml](lst/blob/master/.lst-secret_dist.yml) file to you home, rename it to .lst-secret.yml and change your jira/zebra credentials (watch out for the file name: it's [dot]lst-secret.yml
 * create a directory somewhere on your machine where you want your graphs to be output and add its path to .lst-secret.yml
-* copy the [.lst_dist.yml](lst/blob/master/.lst_dist.yml) file to you home, rename it to .lst.yml (watch out for the file name: it's [dot]lst.yml) and edit as needed (see below)
+* copy the [.lst_dist.yml](lst/blob/master/.lst_dist.yml) file to you home, rename it to .lst.yml (watch out for the file name: it's [dot]lst.yml) and edit as needed (see below).
+You'll need to have at least 1 project and 1 sprint defined in your config to continue
-* once your .lst.yml file is ready, run lst test-install to test your install.
+* once your .lst.yml file is ready, run `lst test-install` to test your install.
 It should dump some html and finish by 'end' (yes! it's working!)
 * run `lst ls` to check what projects are defined in your config
 * run `lst ls -p [your_project_name]` to see all sprints defined for this project
-* run `lst sprint-burnup -p [your_project_name]` and enjoy your first graph!
+* run `lst sprint-burnup -p [your_project_name] -s [sprint_index]` and enjoy your first graph!

 ## Settings
 See the annotated example [.lst_dist.yml](lst/blob/master/.lst_dist.yml)